 Giving your employees the ability to bring in their own devices increases the amount of risk your network will face.
 It will become vital that you keep security measures and policies in check.

-If your team can handle this, or, if you can offload some of this onto a managed service provider or through your own cloud-managed network, you might be able to implement a BYOD program.
+If your team can handle this, or if you can offload some of this onto a managed service provider or through your organization’s cloud-managed network, you might be able to implement a BYOD program.
 If not, you might want to pass on it until you have a better plan.

 How Will Employees Use Their Devices?